Making Rent Affordable

 What Have We Been Doing?

 - In 2021, Housing Action Illinois successfully worked with allies to pass the Cook County Residential Tenant Landlord Ordinance, which ensures basic renter rights to $245,000+ suburban households.

-- During 2020, during the COVID-19 pandemic, Housing Action successfully advocated for significant federal COVID-19 housing-related relief—and for Illinois to prioritize this funding for people and communities disproportionately affected by COVID-19.
-The final FY2021 Illinois state budget includes $310 million in COVID-19–related rent and mortgage assistance—the largest commitment of federal Coronavirus Relief Fund dollars from the CARES Act for housing assistance by any state.
+- In 2020, during the first year of the COVID-19 pandemic, Housing Action successfully advocated for significant federal housing-related relief—and for Illinois to prioritize this funding for people and communities disproportionately affected by COVID-19.
+The final FY2021 Illinois state budget included $310 million in COVID-19–related rent and mortgage assistance—the largest commitment of federal Coronavirus Relief Fund dollars from the CARES Act for housing assistance by any state.
 We also subgranted $485,000 to 30 homeless service providers across Illinois, who provided emergency shelter and meals as well as supported 300 households with short-term rent and mortgage assistance.

 - We publish research and data.
 Each year, we co-release reports with the National Low Income Housing Coalition to share data on the lack of available, affordable housing and the high cost of rental housing in Illinois.
 In 2018, we also co-released a report exploring the impact of eviction filings on future housing for renters.
 In 2019, we published a policy brief on the prevalence of eviction throughout